-In 2017, Woodside and EAG are also celebrating 20 years of working together and, during this time, some 260 Woodside-hosted apprentices and trainees have accepted permanent positions with Woodside.
+During this time, some 260 Woodside-hosted apprentices and trainees, employed by EAG during their training, have accepted permanent positions with Woodside.

 - Mechanical fitting